atuinsh/atuin/docs/docs/commands/search.md

 # Search for all commands, beginning with cargo, that exited successfully, and were ran after yesterday at 3pm
 atuin search --exit 0 --after "yesterday 3pm" cargo

+# Search for a command beginning with cargo, return exactly one result.
+atuin search --limit 1 cargo

+# Search for a single result for a command beginning with cargo, skipping (offsetting) one result
+atuin search --offset 1 --limit cargo
 ```